dsancheznet/hypr-dots/README.md

 The following commands have to be executed from whithin the git directory itself.

+### Preparing the system

+To prepare the system, you may run

+`./install --prepare` or `./install -p`

+This step is optional and is only interesting if you hace a vanilla Tumbleweed system.
+In that case, all neccessary packes are being taken care of so you will be able to launch hyprland after installing the dot-files ( see below ).

 ### Recovering files

 To sync files back from the repo